Measuring time in a timeless universe: Measuring time

-Notably, there is a slight ambiguity in the timer since, during the period \(0\leq t \leq T\), the qubit may be found in either state \(\ket{0}\) or \(\ket{1}\).
+Notably, there is a slight ambiguity in the timer since, during the period \(0 < t < T\), the qubit may be found in either state \(\ket{0}\) or \(\ket{1}\).
 This must be a general feature of any real timer: a timer will always need to change its state continuously during a finite period.
 For the qubit to be a good timer, the period \(T\) must be small relative to the relevant time scales so that \(T\) is negligible.
 In principle, \(T\) can always be made small enough to be irrelevant, or put differently, there is no physical limit, short of perfection, on how closely a timer can approach the ideal case in which \(T=0\) because there is no bound on how small \(T\) can be made.
-This is so because there is no bound on how fast a gate, such as the \textbf{not} gate, can be enacted \cite{deutsch1982there}.
-In Appendix \ref{app:inst}, we discuss an idealisation of this measurement procedure that is truly instantaneous, which requires a non-Hermitian interaction term, whereas the current, more realistic model does not.
+This is so because there is no bound on how fast a gate, such as the NOT gate, can be enacted, as shown in \cite{deutsch1982there}.
+In Appendix \ref{app:inst}, we discuss an idealisation of this measurement procedure that is truly instantaneous.
+Unlike the more realistic model described here, this idealisation requires a non-Hermitian interaction term.

 The qubit contains precisely \(1\) bit of information about the time on the clock since the qubit contains an answer to the binary question, `Does the clock indicate it is earlier than \(t=T\) or later than \( t= 0 \)?'
 By including more qubits, the timer can be made more sophisticated so that it can, for example, record whether it is earlier or later than the times within a second interval.
 By including an arbitrary number of qubits, the timer can measure clock time arbitrarily well.
 In fact, as we will show in the next section, the timer can be idealised.